intel/device-modeling-language/doc/1.4/language.md

 A *register* is an object that contains an integer value.
 Normally, a register corresponds to a segment of consecutive locations in the address space of the bank; however, it is also possible (and often useful) to have registers that are not mapped to any address within the bank.
-In some cases, registers are mapped to individual register numbers rather than to address ranges.
 All registers must be part of a register bank.

 Every register has a fixed *size*, which is an integral, nonzero number of 8-bit bytes.
 A single register cannot